Comprehensive Health Center (CHC)

-The CHC welcomes on average over 1,000 patients per month, and the clinic is open from 8am to 8pm, unlike most other healthcare facilities of the area, which close at 2pm.
+The CHC welcomes an average of 1,000 patients per month; the clinic working hours are 8am to 8pm, unlike most other healthcare facilities in the area, which close at 2pm.
 Consultations, diagnosis fees and provision of essential medicine are offered for 1$ per patient, instead of the approximately 40$ for the same services in the private sector.
-The CHC also offers free services to very poor patients.
-AfD and the CHC also provide training to community health workers.
-The training is innovative because the community workers receive both theoretical training to be able to recognize dangerous illnesses and also practical training in basic healthcare.
+The CHC also offers free-of-charge consultations for the most vulnerable individuals.

 Currently, the CHC employs 13 staff members, including female medical personnel; in addition, the health centers provide training to community health workers.
 The CHC provides services in family planning, pre and post-natal check-ups, ultrasounds, vaccinations and laboratory tests.
 Women and children below the age of 5 are among the majority of patients of the clinic; in 2018, about 35,000 vaccines were administered.

 Since its inauguration in 2013, the number of patients treated at our CHC has constantly increased.
 Depending on the availability of funding, Action for Development plans on opening another facility to accommodate the needs of the population.